How Much Does it Cost to Develop Custom Software? [Main Impact Factors]

 South Asia | 70,000 |

-Let’s discuss each of the factors to consider during cost estimation.
+Let’s discuss each of the factors to consider during software development cost estimation.

 The complexity of custom software varies with:

-- The technology required to develop the product,
+- The technology required to develop the software products

 - The number and level of developers required to create the solution.

-We’ll discuss each of these factors, and help you understand how they affect overall development cost.
+We’ll discuss each of these factors and help you understand how they affect final software development cost.

 To know how complex software is, then first identify the following: